Chenée Today

 How do I get my eggs to room temperature quickly?

 It’s important to use room temperature eggs in most baking so that the cold egg doesn’t affect the rise or even baking of your result.
 If you didn’t have a chance to leave your egg out to get to room temperature, try this tip.
 Just submerge the egg in a bowl of lukewarm water for about 15 minutes.
-That will allow it to get to room temperature more quickly and ensure a great result for these cinnamon rolls!
+That will allow it to get to room temperature more quickly and ensure a great result for these fluffy cinnamon rolls!

 How do I soften my cream cheese quickly?